JhonRiv21/dictionary-app/README.md

 # 📚 Dictionary App

-Un diccionario en inglés hecho con **React + Vite + TypeScript**, que consume datos desde la [Free Dictionary API](https://api.dictionaryapi.dev/).
-Incluye funcionalidades como:
+An English dictionary built with **React + Vite + TypeScript**, which consumes data from the [Free Dictionary API](https://api.dictionaryapi.dev/).
+It includes features such as:

-- 🔍 Búsqueda con debounce
+- 🔍 Bounce-back search
-- 🔊 Reproducción de pronunciación
+- 🔊 Pronunciation playback
-- 🌗 Light/Dark mode con persistencia
+- 🌗 Light/dark mode with persistence
-- 🔤 Cambio de fuente tipográfica
+- 🔤 Font switching
-- 💬 Definiciones, ejemplos y sinónimos
+- 💬 Definitions, examples, and synonyms
-- ⚡ Diseño responsive y minimalista
+- ⚡ Responsive and minimalist design.

 ---

-## 🧪 Tecnologías usadas
+## 🧪 Technologies used

-- **React** con **TypeScript**
+- **React** with **TypeScript**
-- **Tailwind CSS** para estilos
+- **Tailwind CSS** for styles
-- **Free Dictionary API** como fuente de datos
+- **Free Dictionary API** as a data source
-- **LocalStorage** para persistencia de tema y fuente
+- **LocalStorage** for theme and font persistence
-- Arquitectura modular con componentes reutilizables
+- Modular architecture with reusable components.

 ---

-Está desplegado en vercel, completamente listo para realizar búsquedas.
+It is deployed in Vercel, fully searchable.